Royal Scots Service Number Search

 Research in Action: Identifying a Regular Army Recruit

 Consider a soldier with the serial number 14,000.
-Referring to our ledger, this number falls directly into the 12,001–15,400 block, which covers the period from August 1914 to early 1916.
-This placement is a diagnostic indicator that he joined as part of the initial wartime surge following the outbreak of hostilities.
-If his service papers are missing, this serial range provides the essential temporal context needed to place him within the regiment’s mobilization history, separating his service from those who joined in the pre-war or later 1916–1918 blocks.
+Referring to our ledger, this falls within the 12,001–15,400 allocation block covering the period from August 1914 into early 1916.
+This is a strong diagnostic indicator that he joined during the regiment’s first major wartime recruitment surge immediately following the outbreak of hostilities.

 Ready to validate a service number?